kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 validateNodeLabels checks if minikube cluster is created with correct kubernetes's node label

 #### validateLoadImage
-validateLoadImage makes sure that `minikube load image` works as expected
+validateLoadImage makes sure that `minikube image load` works as expected

 #### validateRemoveImage
-validateRemoveImage makes sures that `minikube rm image` works as expected
+validateRemoveImage makes sures that `minikube image rm` works as expected

 #### validateBuildImage
 validateBuildImage makes sures that `minikube image build` works as expected